 - ‘You’re all sharing and playing really nicely together.’

-Demonstrate how to get along
+5. Show children how to get along

-Coach your children
+6. Coach your children

-- Step in with ideas as soon as you see that children are finding it difficult to work things out.
+- Step in with ideas as soon as you see that children are finding it hard to work things out.
 For example, ‘Remember to share’, or ‘Can you boys think of a way that you can both have a turn?’

-Cool down fighting hot spots
+7. Cool down fighting hot spots

 Here are some ideas to help you plan for common fighting hot spots.

 At the supermarket

 - Create a special rule.
 For example, ‘No fights at the supermarket means we’ll go the park when we get home’.

 - If supermarket fights are very bad, see whether you can leave one of the children with a friend or family member while you shop.
-This could be a step on the way to a new routine.

 In the car

-Let kids work it out sometimes
+8. Let children work it out sometimes

 Let children go if they’re trying to work things out.
 Talking, debating and even arguing are all signs that children are trying to work things out.
 Add some enthusiastic feedback about the way they’re interacting.
 For example, ‘Hey, I'm really proud of the way you’re trying to work this out on your own’.